A mother and freelance writer, Meagan loves to research and learn new things. Her biggest passion is sharing those things with other people.

 High traffic areas where there are always people present

-In a room that's door may get closed often
+In a room whose door may get closed often

 Near other pets the cat does not get along with